r-plus/ReederEnhancer/README.md

 # ReederEnhancer
-Add the usefull feature for Reeder v3.x.
+Add the useful feature for Reeder v3.x.

 * Pull to action
 * Sync notification